Conflict prevention

 When conflict prevention is enabled, you can edit a route after acquiring a lock on that route under these conditions:

-• Reconciliation with default is necessary.
+• Reconciliation with the default version has not been done.

 • Geodatabase conflicts exist in the current version.